decretist/Dissertation/Chapter2/chapter2o.markdown

 whether someone who had one wife before he was baptized and another wife after he was baptized should be considered a bigamist.

-Some case statement however reflect an outlook and a set of concerns that Gratian's benefice-seeking students probably understood as realistic, and that university-educated urban professionals of the present day might not find difficult to identify with.
+Some case statements, however, reflect an outlook and a set of concerns that Gratian's benefice-seeking students probably understood as realistic, and that university-educated urban professionals of the present day might not find difficult to identify with.
 At a time when